added infos

 Panzerfauste 30-60-100-150 M

 The Panzerfaust was a series of German anti-tank weapons developed and used extensively during World War II.
 It was designed as a disposable, single-use recoilless launcher that allowed infantry to combat tanks and armored vehicles effectively.
 Purpose: The Panzerfaust was developed as a response to the increasing presence and threat of Allied armored vehicles.
 Its simple design enabled untrained soldiers, including Volkssturm Militia and youth forces, to operate the weapon effectively.
 Operation: The Panzerfaust was a recoilless weapon.
 It launched a hollow charge (HEAT) warhead capable of penetrating thick armor by focusing explosive energy on a small area.
 The warhead was inserted into a steel tube pre-loaded during the manufacturing with a small propellant charge.
 Lightweight and portable, the aiming was accomplished using a flip-up sight with range markers for different distances.
-Effective range was limited, usually between 30 to 150 meters, depending on the model.
+Effective range was limited, usually between 30 and 150 meters, depending on the model.
 The Panzerfaust evolved through several versions during the war, each with improvements in range, penetration, and usability.

-Panzerfaust 30 (Klein) – The first production model was introduced in 1943, had an effective range of 30 meters, an armor penetration capability of approximately 140 MM of steel.
+Panzerfaust 30 (Klein) – The first production model was introduced in 1943, had an effective range of 30 meters, and an armor penetration capability of approximately 140 MM of steel.
 It was lightweight but limited in range, making it effective only in close combat.

-Panzerfaust 100 – Entered production in late 1944 this Panzerfaust had an effective range of nearly 100 meters and an armor penetration capability of 200-MM.
+Panzerfaust 100 – Entered production in late 1944, this Panzerfaust had an effective range of nearly 100 meters and an armor penetration capability of 200 mm.
 This weapon was heavier and slightly bulkier but offered greater standoff capability.

-Panzerfaust 250 – A planned version with a greater effective range (250 meters) and reusable launchers but this was never produced due to the end of the war.
+Panzerfaust 250 – A planned version with a greater effective range (250 meters) and reusable launchers, but this was never produced due to the end of the war.

 The Panzerfaust was developed by the German arms manufacturer Hugo Schneider AG (HASAG), headquartered in Leipzig.
 The chief designer was Heinrich Langweiler, working under the direction of HASAG.
 The design was influenced by earlier German anti-tank weapons like the Panzerschreck and the Faustpatrone.
-HASAG was the principal manufacturer, but production was subcontracted to various factories across Germany and occupied territories.
+HASAG was the principal manufacturer, but production was subcontracted to various factories across Germany and the occupied territories.
 Factories produced millions of Panzerfaust units between 1943 and 1945.
-The production prioritized the simplicity and the cost-efficiency, allowing rapid mass production.
+The production prioritized simplicity and cost-efficiency, allowing rapid mass production.
 The Panzerfaust proved highly effective against Allied tanks like the Sherman, T-34, and Churchill.
 It was used primarily by infantry in urban and defensive combat.
 The weapon’s simplicity made it a favorite among German forces and even Axis allies.
 Its proliferation during the final years of the war ensured its legacy as one of the most iconic anti-tank weapons of WWII.

 The design philosophy of the Panzerfaust influenced post-war developments in anti-tank weaponry, such as the RPG series used by Soviet forces.
 The simplicity and efficiency of recoilless launchers became a standard in modern infantry tactics.